SoftwareHeritage/swh-fuse/docs/configuration.rst

 This can be useful to test on your own machine, using a :ref:`teaser dataset <swh-export-list>` and its corresponding :ref:`digestmap <swh-digestmap>`.
+To ensure the digestmap implementation is available, invoke ``pip install swh-digestmap``.

 .. code:: yaml